liammcluckie/Cook-House/README.md

 3. You will now have a copy of the entire repository in your own GitHub account to edit and make changes too.

-4. If any suggestions, improvements or changes have been made that you would wish to share to improve the original site you can then submit a pull request to the project owner, details on how to do this can be found [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+4. If any suggestions, improvements or changes have been made that you would wish to share to improve the original site you can then submit a pull request to myself, details on how to do this can be found [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).

 #### Making a Local Clone

 1. Log in to [GitHub](https://github.com/) and locate the [repository](https://github.com/liammcluckie/Cook-House).

-    - Alternatively you can locate the repository by searching liammcluckie/Discover-Aotearoa on [GitHub](https://github.com/).
+    - Alternatively you can locate the repository by searching liammcluckie/Cook-House on [GitHub](https://github.com/).

 2. Located directly above the repository files and to the left of the green 'GitPod' button is a 'Code' button click on this.